EgosOwn/onionr/onionr/onionrcommands/README.md

 plugincommands.py: commands to enable/disable/reload plugins

 pubkeymanager.py: commands to generate a new onionr user id, change the active id, or add/remove/list friends

+resettor.py: command to delete the Tor data directory